 When you modify your car insurance, you should do it in the middle of your bill cycle.
 If the change affects the insurance cost, then the insurance company will pro-rate your premium.
 Premium is the amount paid for the insurance policy.

-The insurance company is allowed to raise or lower the premium for the remaining billing cycle, depending on the changes you make.
+The insurance company is allow to raise or lower the premium for the remaining billing cycle, depending on the changes you make.
 If you decide to end the policy, they will pay any extra money paid.

 If in case you make any significant modifications to your car insurance policy, it will affect your premium.
 This gives the insurance company the right to prorate premium for the remaining policy.

 If there your car has a basic security payment, you can decide to uplift your comprehensive coverage.
 You’ve paid $600 of basic security for 6 months, and payment of three months is due in the policy.
-If the additional payment is $300 for 6 months, then $150 will be needed to cover the last three months in your policy.
+If the additional payment is $300 for 6 months, then $150 will need to cover the last three months in your policy.
 The total for the next six months would be $900.
 In case of any downgrade in security, the insurance company will refund the extra amount paid.

 A new policy (car insurance):